Yi Sun-sin: Comrade Chen Lin

 During the battle, Chen Lin and Yi were friends and allies who helped and rescued each other several times.
 When Chen Lin called for Admiral Yi to thank him for coming to his aid, he was met by Yi Wan, who announced that his uncle was dead.
 It is said that Chen himself was so shocked that he fell to the ground three times, beating his chest and crying.
 News of Admiral Yi's death spread quickly throughout the allied fleet and both Joseon and Ming sailors and fighting men wailed in grief.
 Chen Lin later reported the news of Yi's death to Wanli Emperor, where he bestowed gifts and eulogies on Chen and Yi.
 Since then, Yi and Chen were memorialized as national heroes in Korea.
 Chen's descendants were later welcomed back to Korea to start the Gwangdong Jin clan, because of Chen Lin's contributions in defeating the Japanese and his camaraderie with Yi Sunsin.

 Admiral Yi's body was brought back to his hometown in Asan to be buried next to his father, Yi Jeong (in accordance to Korean tradition).
 Shrines, both official and unofficial, were constructed in his honor all throughout the land."

 Legacy

 Military evaluation

 Some say Yi is an exemplar of conduct for both Koreans and even Japanese.

-Some military historians like Joseph Cummins and George Alexander Ballard place Yi on par with Admiral Horatio Nelson as one of the greatest naval commanders in history.